Symplectically self-polar polytopes of minimal capacity: Symplectically self-polar polytopes of minimal capacity

 \begin{remark} A direct calculation shows that the sequence of bodies $P^{\ltimes n}$ is an example of a sequence of centrally symmetric convex bodies, such that

 for $n \geq 2$.
-It follows that one cannot just prove a stronger version of Viterbo's conjecture for the cylindrical affine capacity. \end{remark}
+It follows that one cannot just prove a stronger version of centrally symmetric Viterbo's conjecture for the cylindrical affine capacity. \end{remark}

 \begin{remark} It seems that polytopes $P^{\ltimes n}$ for $n \geq 2$ never appeared in literature before.
-Because, for example, polytope $P^{\ltimes 2}$ has 16 vertices, 44 edges, 44 two-dimensional faces, and 16 three-dimensional faces and we did not find any famous 4-polytope with the same number of faces by google it. \end{remark}
+Because, for example, polytope $P^{\ltimes 2}$ has 16 vertices, 44 edges, 44 two-dimensional faces, and 16 three-dimensional faces and we did not find any famous 4-polytope with the same number of faces. \end{remark}

-Before we start proving Theorem~\ref{main:cehz} we need to make several additional statements. \begin{theorem} For any positive integer $n$ there is a collection of pairwise distinct vertices $v_1, \ldots, v_{2n+1}$ of the polytope $P^{\ltimes n}$, which does not contain two opposite vertices, such that
+Before we start proving Theorem~\ref{main:cehz} we need to make several additional statements. \begin{lemma} For any positive integer $n$ there is a collection of pairwise distinct vertices $v_1, \ldots, v_{2n+1}$ of the polytope $P^{\ltimes n}$, which does not contain two opposite vertices, such that